 file on pull requests as well.
 This can give you earlier feedback on the test results before merging the changes into master

 .
-CodeBuild is also capable of reporting the status of the tests back to GitHub, so the results of these checks can be viewed directly from the pull request without having to log into AWS to determine if the tests are passing or failing.
+CodeBuild reports the status of the tests back to GitHub, so the results of these checks are viewable directly from the pull request without having to log into AWS to determine if the tests are passing or failing.

 CodeBuildPRProject: Type: AWS::CodeBuild::Project Properties: ...
 Name: !Sub ${GitHubRepositoryName}-pull-requests ServiceRole: !Sub ${CodeBuildRole.Arn} Source: GitCloneDepth: 1 Location: !Sub "https://github.com/${GitHubRepositoryOwner}/${GitHubRepositoryName}.git" ReportBuildStatus: true Type: GITHUB Triggers: Webhook: true FilterGroups: - - Type: EVENT Pattern: PULL_REQUEST_CREATED, PULL_REQUEST_UPDATED, PULL_REQUEST_REOPENED ExcludeMatchedPattern: false - Type: BASE_REF Pattern: !Sub ^refs/heads/${GitHubIntegrationBranch}$ ExcludeMatchedPattern: false